joshglenn/react-native-wiki/Roadmap.md

 This document outlines some of the upcoming plans for React Native.
 Since React Native is a fast-moving project with a large amount of community contribution, this roadmap doesn't include everything that will go into React Native.

-The React Native roadmap can be broken down into three key priorities: adding functionality to the core libraries, improving the overall stability of React Native by reducing bugs and breaking changes, and making the developer experience better.
+The React Native roadmap can be broken down into three key priorities: adding functionality to the core libraries, improving the core performance and stability of React Native, and making the developer experience better.

 ## Core Libraries